Adding branding (colors & fonts) to your account

 To set up your brand colors and fonts, click on your initials in the top right corner of Qwilr.
 Then choose Set Up Brand.

 The colors you select in Brand Setup will apply to all projects in your account.
 You can have up to 7 brand colors.

 How brand colors apply to text

-The primary 'Brand' color is used for the following elements:
+The first brand color is used as the default color for the following elements: